the Definitive Guide to Floating the lower American River in Sacramento

 A Sturdy Raft , Kayak, and also paddles:

 Buy a sturdy raft, or rent one from one of the rental locations along the river.
-The river is shallow in parts and cheap rafts from your local big box store often tear and can pop leaving you stranded.
-We suggest using one of the rental companies.
+The river is shallow in parts and cheap rafts from your local big box store often tear and can pop, leaving you stranded.
+We suggest using one of the raft rental companies below.
 Not only will they provide you a raft, paddles, and personal flotation devices, but they also offer shuttle services that take you from the end on the river back to your vehicle at the end of the day.
 This is super convenient and can help save you from running a “shuttle”, one of the most laborious task in a day of rafting.
 Raft rental fees range from $80-$213 dollars depending on the size on the raft.
 Shuttle services provided by the rental companies are roughly $5 per person.

 Food and Water.

 A day on the river can become not so fun if you don’t bring enough to food and drinks to keep you well hydrated and fueled.
 Be sure to bring more then enough snacks and water on your trip to keep everyone in your party happy and healthy.
 Remember NO GLASS is allowed on the American River Parkway and there are often rangers checking to ensure these rules are followed.

 While alcohol is a popular addition to many river trips, it also vastly increases the risk of injury or death.
 Please do not use alcohol while floating!
 If you do choose to imbibe take notice the alcohol is banned from the parkway permanently in the following locations:

 - The bluffs near the Fair Oaks Bridge